Career Advice

 Best for: Anyone who wants to get a concrete statistics background before pursuing data science, though it has proved quite useful to professionals in the field.

-This is a very comprehensive statistics Book that covers everything that its title highlights which are: “Leveraging the power of statistics for data analysis, classification, regression, machine learning, and neural networks.”
+This is a very comprehensive statistics Book that covers everything that its title highlights which is: “Leveraging the power of statistics for data analysis, classification, regression, machine learning, and neural networks.”
 It is very detailed and it has been hailed as a complete course guidebook and foundation for data science.
 Build your knowledge on implementing statistics such as linear regression, boosting, model assessment, and neural networks in data science processes like cleaning, mining, and analysis with a basis on R programming.

 8. Computer age statistical inference